katbakr/beat-the-bots/README.md

 [![License: MIT License](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description

 A game built to test your group's teamwork skills.
 Beat the bots through testing and communication!

-Each bot has a rule their madness, decode the rule and beat them 5 times in a row to unlock the next bot!
+Each bot has a weakness (some sort of predictability), deduce the rule and beat them 5 times in a row to unlock the next bot!

 This project was built to test our team's ability to write and implement complex code into a react application.
-This game was inspired by simple team building games that are often used in summer camps.
-The particular game that inspired the idea is a game in which one individual comes up with a rule, and will conduct their interactions with the group based off of their rule.
+This game was inspired by the "guess my rule" game (sometimes used in summer camps) where one individual comes up with a rule, and conducts their interactions with the group based off of their rule.
 Our project follows this same basic principle.
 Each bot will have a rule that dictates their actions against the user.

 The purpose of this application is to push your team to communicate and use teamwork to beat the game.
+It can be used as an ice-breaker or team-builder for class cohorts or business teams.

 ## Table of Contents